JohriLab/Bvalcalc/docs/source/modes/gene.rst

   Path to a Python file defining population genetic parameters, see [here for generating a pre-built template] and [here for tailoring your own parameters]

 **-\-gene_size [int]**
-  Total length of the selected region, e.g. gene or CDS, (default: `10000`)
+  Total length of the selected region, e.g. gene or exon, (default: `10000`)

 **-\-flank_len [int]**
   Length of the flanking neutral region to calculate B (default: `40000`)